5 Elopement Spots in Michigan

 There are also many resorts and privately owned places in Michigan that would be perfect for an elopement.
 Here’s a collection I put together of AirBnb ideas for lodges, cabins and retreats.

-I love helping couples find the perfect place to elope.
-If you’re thinking of planning a Michigan elopement, reach out and I can help you with all of your planning.
+I love helping couples narrow down their spots to elope in Michigan so they can choose the perfect one.
+If you’re thinking of planning a Michigan elopement, reach out and I can help you with all of your planning!

 Lume Photography is a fine art elopement and wedding photographer based in Michigan, travelling worldwide.
 Behind the camera you’ll find me (Andrea)- a girl who loves animals, the wilderness, and love stories.
 I believe in magic, soulmates, and the hidden forces of energy that connect everything and everyone in the universe.
 My favorite places are the woods, the mountains, and the ocean.
 My passion is documenting the moments, emotions and connection between two souls in love, in wild places.
 I travel to Arizona, Colorado, California, Scotland, and beyond to photograph wild elopements and small destination weddings.